 Ghrelin has numerous functions.
 It is termed the ‘hunger hormone’ because it stimulates appetite, increases food intake and promotes fat storage.
 When administered to humans, ghrelin increases food intake by up to 30% by circulating in the bloodstream at the hypothalamus, an area of the brain crucial in the control of appetite.
 Recently, ghrelin has also been shown to act on regions of the brain involved in reward processing such as the amygdala.

 Ghrelin also has protective effects on the cardiovascular system and plays a role in the control of insulin release.

 Ghrelin levels are primarily regulated by food intake.
 Levels of ghrelin in the blood rise just before eating and when fasting, with the timing of these rises being affected by our normal meal routine.
 Hence, ghrelin is thought to play a role in mealtime ‘hunger pangs’ and the need to begin meals.
-Levels of ghrelin increase when fasting (in line with increased hunger) and are lower in individuals with a higher body weight compared to lean individuals, which suggests ghrelin could be involved in the long-term regulation of body weight.
+Levels of ghrelin increase when fasting (in line with increased hunger) and are lower in individuals with a higher body weight compared with lean individuals, which suggests ghrelin could be involved in the long-term regulation of body weight.

 Eating reduces concentrations of ghrelin.
 Different nutrients slow down ghrelin release to varying degrees; carbohydrates and proteins restrict the production and release of ghrelin to a greater extent than fats.

 Somatostatin also restricts ghrelin release, as well as many other hormones released from the digestive tract.